loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 == Transformations <Transformations>

 At this stage #ln is still a logic language.
 How do we bridge the gap between logic and machine?
+This section goes into the necessary transformations to turn
-This section goes into the necessary transformations to turn #ln into machine code.
+#ln into a language that can be lowered to an assembly language.

 #ln consists of three intermediate steps: linear closure conversion, stack
 selection, and pointer closure conversion.
-The first step eliminates linear closures, the second step ensures that each closure contains a stack to execute on, and the third transformation, pointer closure conversion, replaces each stack closure by an explicit pair of static function and environment.
+The first step eliminates linear closures, the second step ensures that each closure contains at most one stack to execute on, and the third transformation, pointer closure conversion, replaces each stack closure by an explicit pair of static function and environment.